Lizanne-W/CS-Projects/honeypot.md

-Installing, configuring and operating T-Pot Honeypot <br/>
+Installing, configuring and operating T-Pot Honeypot.<br/>

 [T-Pot](https://github.com/telekom-security/tpotce) features a suite of honeypots deployed within Docker containers and uses an ELK Stack to process and visualize the resulting telemetry. <br/>
 <br/>